hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/Intro-to-RNAseq.md

 #### Cluster Generation

 Once the fragments have attached, a phase called **cluster generation begins**.
-During this step, single fragments are clonally amplified to create a cluster of identical fragments close together.
-This is necessary so that the fluorescence can be readily captured during nucleotide incorporation in the next step.
+During this step, single fragments are clonally amplified to create a cluster (fragments in close proximity) of identical fragments.
+This is necessary so that the fluorescence can be readily captured from each cluster, instead of a single fragment, during nucleotide incorporation in the next step.

 > * Synthesize the complement with polymerase
 > * dsDNA is denatured, and original DNA washed away leaving synthesized strand covalently bound to flow cell.